bderkhan/C3DaniSux/README.md

 This repository is set up for independent development and testing.
 Make modifications as needed and push to your own branch.

-### Driver Monitoring (DM) experiment
+### Driver Monitoring (DM) Features

+This branch includes enhanced driver monitoring options for C3 testing and development.
+Two toggle options are available under `Settings ▸ Device ▸ Settings`:

+#### Option 1: Disable Driver Monitoring (Dani)

+- **Location**: `Settings ▸ Device ▸ Settings ▸ Disable Driver Monitoring (Dani)`
+- **Behavior when enabled**:
+  - Completely disables driver monitoring alerts and force-decel
+  - Publishes stub driver monitoring/model messages
+  - Keeps driver camera/IR off by default
+  - No driver attention disengages
+- **Usage**: Toggle on to disable DM, toggle off to re-enable. **Reboot required** after changing to fully apply camera state changes.

+#### Option 2: Gentle Driver Reminder (3 min)

+- **Location**: `Settings ▸ Device ▸ Settings ▸ Gentle Driver Reminder (3 min)`
+- **Behavior when enabled**:
+  - Light reminder-only mode: single beep every 3 minutes of no attention
+  - No disengage or steering shake warnings
+  - No awareness decay or force decel
+  - Looking back resets the 3-minute timer
+- **Usage**: Toggle on for gentle reminders, toggle off for full DM behavior.

+#### Gear/Seatbelt Bypass Feature

+When **either** DM toggle is enabled (Disable Driver Monitoring OR Gentle Driver Reminder):
+- **Gear detection bypassed**: Openpilot won't refuse or disable for being out of Drive gear
+- **Seatbelt detection bypassed**: Openpilot won't refuse or disable for seatbelt not latched
+- **Reverse gear bypassed**: Openpilot won't disable for reverse gear detection

+This allows testing and operation without gear/seatbelt restrictions when DM modifications are active.

+#### Default Behavior

-- Default behavior on this branch is **DM disabled** for C3 testing.
-A new toggle lives under `Settings ▸ Device ▸ Settings ▸ Disable Driver Monitoring (Dani)`.
+- Default behavior on this branch is **DM disabled** for C3 testing
-- When off, we publish stub driver monitoring/model messages, suppress DM alerts/force-decel, and keep the driver cam/IR off by default.
-Turn the toggle off and reboot to keep DM off; turn it on and reboot to re-enable the camera/DM path.
+- Both toggles are **off** by default (full DM behavior)
-- This is a temporary shim while the new driver monitor is being developed.
+- This is a temporary shim while the new driver monitor is being developed

-- A second option, `Gentle Driver Reminder (3 min)`, keeps DM very light: a single beep every 3 minutes of no attention, no disengage or steering shake.
-Looking back resets the 3-minute timer.
+> [!NOTE]
+> **Reboot Required**: After toggling either DM option, reboot the device to ensure camera state and all services properly initialize with the new settings.

 > [!WARNING]
 > **CRITICAL**: Always base your work on `staging-tici` branch only.
 This repository is specifically for comma 3 devices.
 Do not merge or use code from branches intended for comma 3X or other devices.